-Redwood Region RISE (Resilient Inclusive Sustainable Economy) is committed to facilitate our High Road Transition Collaborative (HRTC) in leading an inclusive, diverse, transparent, and accountable regional planning process.
-To center the community voices that don't always participate in or benefit from economic development planning processes, we are establishing a regional-level, formal participatory governance structure designed to shift power to, and lift up, marginalized voices within and beyond the Community Economic Resilience Fund (CERF).
+Redwood Region RISE (Resilient Inclusive Sustainable Economy) is committed to facilitate our Collaborative in leading an inclusive, diverse, transparent, and accountable regional planning process.
+To center the community voices that don't always participate in or benefit from economic development planning processes, we are establishing a regional-level, formal participatory governance structure designed to shift power to, and lift up, marginalized voices within and beyond California Jobs First (formerly Community Economic Resilience Fund, CERF).

-Our governance structure promotes and mandates the active participation of citizens and representatives from eleven community partner categories, four counties, and 27 tribal nations (federally and non-federally recognized), on all decision-making bodies.
+Our governance structure promotes and mandates the active participation of citizens and representatives from eleven community partner categories, four counties, and 32 tribal nations (federally and non-federally recognized), on all decision-making bodies.
 Through inclusive planning tables, we aim to develop a regional strategy and recommended investments to grow sustainable industries, diversify regional economies, and increase access to high-quality jobs in our Region.

-CERF Initiative: Bird's Eye View
+CA Jobs First: Bird's Eye View